robertu94/robertu94.github.io/content/learning/development.markdown

 4. To mark TODOs for the code
 5. When the code serves as a personal reference or a teaching tool when it makes the code self-contained or to emphasize a subtle point.

 I tend to favor a lighter comment style.
-A comment can be seen in some cases as a code smell indicating that the APIs and functions involved doesn’t reflect the intent of the code.
+A comment can be seen in some cases as a code smell indicating that the APIs and functions involved dose not reflect the intent of the code.
 A developer favoring this style of comments would use variable and function names to show intent rather than comments.
 Note that this works best when functions are small and describe a single intent.

-Maybe that changes if the code is truely arcane (a regex, shell code, forth, awk, Perl, some Haskell for a C programmer, and TeX all come to mind) maybe this changes, and documentation is sparse to non-existent.
+Maybe that changes if the code is truly arcane (a regex, shell code, forth, awk, Perl, some Haskell for a C programmer, and TeX all come to mind) maybe this changes, and documentation is sparse to non-existent.

-However it’s worth knowing in every windows IDE I’ve ever used you just hover unfamiliar APIs like VirtualAllocEX and the IDE summarizes either the call and it’s arguments.
+However it’s worth knowing in every windows IDE I have ever used you just hover unfamiliar APIs like VirtualAllocEX and the IDE summarizes either the call and it’s arguments.
 If your comment shows up on hover, you don’t need to add it.

 I write comments while learning new APIs.
 I keep a running journal of code like this, and even have a directory on my machine for code like this called `play` (Thank you Dr. Malloy) for this code.
 It also has a place in teaching examples.
-When I was first learning Perl and Haskell, it annoyed me how terse some of the code was without any comments, and it wasn’t until I found a book that had comments like this that I finally got it.
+When I was first learning Perl and Haskell, it annoyed me how terse some of the code was without any comments, and it was not until I found a book that had comments like this that I finally got it.

 When thinking about whether and how to comment consider:

 1. Tools can do a lot for you (even tools like Vim), and you should think about if you are duplicating their effort.
 2. Good comments like code need to be updated and maintained with the code around them; is this comment worth the cost to maintain it in addition to the code?.
 Saying `close` closes a file in a comment is probably obvious and updating the comment is probably more effort than it’s worth, but I would not have guessed that VirtualAllocEx could allocate memory in another process.
-As a primarily a linux/unix dev, I appreciated this comment pointing out this huge possible foot-gun in the Windows API.
+As a primarily a linux/unix developer, I appreciated this comment pointing out this huge possible foot-gun in the Windows API.
 3. Git commit messages can not only serve as a place to keep important context about why a change was made, but also a high level summary of what is going on within a change.
 Reading through a large set of small changes is still challenging without some high level context of what was changed and why.
 In the note taking world this is called progressive summarization and is powerful in helping you review critical information quickly.